brianchance/knockout-x-editable/README.md

 <span data-bind="editable: firstName, editableOptions: {name: 'first', pk: id, url: '/save'}"></span>
 ```

-Note the pk can be an observable since x-editable just calls it as a function
+Note the pk can be an observable since x-editable just calls it as a function.
+The option editableOptions.visible can be passed an observable, this sets the x-editable toggle to 'manual', then uses the observable to fire the 'show' method

-###select options
+###select and checklist options
-For select, you can pass options just as you would to knockout:
+For select and checklist, you can pass options just as you would to knockout:
 ```html
 <span data-bind="editable: gender, editableOptions: {pk: id, options: genders, optionsText: 'text', optionsValue: 'id'}"></span>
 ```